Jérôme Jarre

 Jérôme Jarre (pronounced /fr/) is a French entrepreneur, creator and humanitarian.
 He is best known for being a Vine and Snapchat celebrity.
 As of June 2014, he was the fourth most followed individual on Vine.
 That same month he became one of the first Snapchat celebrities.

 After starting several businesses in China and Canada, Jarre started posting videos on Vine the day of its launch.
 Thereafter he left his business to completely focus on Vine.
 In May 2013, he co-founded GrapeStory, a talent agency for Vine and Snapchat stars.

 In 2014, he turned down a $1,000,000 offer from a top NYC advertising agency because the product clashed with his principles.

-In March 2017, he started a campaign for Turkish Airlines to deliver aid to Somalia, which garnered the attention of Ben Stiller, Nas Daily, Sarah Silverman, Casey Neistat, Colin Kaepernick, Juanpa Zurita, and other celebrities and influencers.
+In March 2017, he started a campaign for Turkish Airlines to deliver aid to Somalia, which garnered the attention of the controversial Nas Daily, Ben Stiller, Sarah Silverman, Casey Neistat, Colin Kaepernick, Juanpa Zurita, and other celebrities and influencers.
 As of September 2017, he helped to raise nearly $4,000,000 to aid people in Somalia suffering from a recent drought.
 He has posted many videos on Twitter advocating the Somali people and country.

 He had more than 15 million followers across social media. but has since become anti-fame and anti social-media, seeking anonymity in order to escape the media and find himself as a human.